dynexcoin/DynexSDK/README.md

 - [Example: Feature Selection - Titanic Survivals](https://github.com/dynexcoin/DynexSDK/blob/main/example_feature_selection_titanic_survivals.ipynb)
 - [Example: Breast Cancer Prediction using the Dynex scikit-learn Plugin](https://github.com/dynexcoin/DynexSDK/blob/main/Dynex%20Scikit-Learn%20Plugin.ipynb)

+## Dynex scikit-learn Plugin

+This package provides a scikit-learn transformer for feature selection using the Dynex Neuromorphic Computing Platform.
+It is built to integrate seamlessly with scikit-learn, an industry-standard, state-of-the-art ML library for Python.

+The [Dynex scikit-learn Plugin](https://github.com/dynexcoin/DynexSDK/tree/main/dynex_scikit_plugin) makes it easier to use the Dynex platform for the feature selection piece of ML workflows.
+Feature selection – a key building block of machine learning – is the problem of determining a small set of the most representative characteristics to improve model training and performance in ML.
+With this new plug-in, ML developers need not be experts in optimization or hybrid solving to get the business and technical benefits of both.
+Developers creating feature selection applications can build a pipeline with scikit-learn and then embed the Dynex Platform into this workflow more easily and efficiently. ​

+## Dynex QBoost Implementation

+The D-Wave quantum computer has been widely studied as a discrete optimization engine that accepts any problem formulated as quadratic unconstrained binary optimization (QUBO).
+In 2008, Google and D-Wave published a paper, [Training a Binary Classifier with the Quantum Adiabatic Algorithm](https://arxiv.org/pdf/0811.0416.pdf), which describes how the Qboost ensemble method makes binary classification amenable to quantum computing: the problem is formulated as a thresholded linear superposition of a set of weak classifiers and the D-Wave quantum computer is used to optimize the weights in a learning process that strives to minimize the training error and number of weak classifiers

+The [Dynex QBoost Implementation](https://github.com/dynexcoin/DynexSDK/tree/main/dynex_qboost) provides a QBoost algorithm plugin to use the Dynex Neuromorphic Platform.

 We are working on finalizing the DynexSDK.
 Come back to check on updates.

 ## DIMOD: A Shared API for QUBO/ISING Samplers